Chhavi07-arch/ScamShield/README.md

 - **Intuitive Interface**: Clean, modern UI that's easy to navigate for users of all technical abilities
 - **Real-time Results**: Get immediate feedback and analysis
 - **Comprehensive Reporting**: Detailed explanations of all detection results
-- **Dark/Light Modes**: Comfortable viewing experience in any environment

 ## 🚀 Live Demo